afanasyev-ilya/GB_Kun/README.md

 GB_Kun is a high-performance graph-processing library, based on the GraphBLAS standard.
 Primary target hardware of GB_Kun is Kunpeng 920 processors (48-core and 64-core),
-but it can be also launched on other multicore CPU if all the software requirements are provides.
+but it can be also launched on other multicore CPU if all the software requirements are provided.

 Software Requirements: